Paragard Injury Attorneys

 - Mental anguish

 - Loss of capacity for enjoyment of life

 Contacting Your Legal Representation

 You’ve been wronged negligence and misrepresentation by the manufacturers of this product, and these damages are not always reversible.
 You want to be sure that if you’re pursuing compensation, you work with a team who possesses the right skills required to win what you deserve.
-The Handler, Henning & Rosenberg team has over 100 years of combined experience, and we know what it takes.
+The Handler, Henning & Rosenberg team has over 100 years of combined experience.
+We know what it takes.

-Call our Pennsylvania defective medical device attorneys today at (888) 498-3023 to get started with your claim and take back what is rightfully yours.
+Call our Pennsylvania defective medical device attorneys today at (888) 498-3023 to get started!